fcuriel66/fcuriel66/README.md

 I am passionate about life, the Universe and everything...
 Everything Software Engineering and AI.
-I 've had the opportunity of exploring in an out the workings of nature through the marvelous tools of Physics and Math.
-And now I wanto to reach out to Intelligence, if not our own, a limited, synthetic but still facinating one.
-Step by step, we all hope to get closer to understand 42.
+Up until now, I 've had the priviledge of explorig the workings of nature through the marvelous tools of Physics and Math.
+And now, I wanto to reach out to Intelligence, if not our own, the synthetic but still facinating one living "in the Machine".
+Step by step, we all hope to get closer to understand to it all: 42.

 ## Under my belt ->